 Meaningless market share

-It makes sense to talk about Samsung’s share of the Android smartphone market.
+It makes sense to talk about Samsung’s share of Android phone sales.
 Market share discussions comparing Apple and Samsung have less value.

-Talk of Android’s 80+ percent share of the smartphone market is largely meaningless.
+Talk of Android’s 80 plus percent share of the smartphone market is largely meaningless.
 It is a red herring sending people’s thoughts off in the wrong direction and making faulty ‘common sense’ conclusions that have little link to reality.